 Description

-Oxytocin is a cyclic nonapeptide — a chain of nine amino acids arranged in a ring shape, held together by a disulfide bond between two cysteine residues.
-Its sequence is Cys-Tyr-Ile-Gln-Asn-Cys-Pro-Leu-Gly-NH2, with a molecular weight of 1,007.19 g/mol and the formula C43H66N12O12S2.
-The ring structure formed by the disulfide bridge gives the molecule its characteristic stability.
+Oxytocin is a cyclic nonapeptide, a chain of nine amino acids arranged in a ring shape held together by a disulfide bond between two cysteine residues.
+Sequence Cys-Tyr-Ile-Gln-Asn-Cys-Pro-Leu-Gly-NH2, molecular weight 1,007.19 g/mol, formula C43H66N12O12S2, CAS 50-56-6.

 PubChem Reference: View compound profile on NIH PubChem